CloudandReact/React-Crash-Course/README.md

 This is the project from the [YouTube crash course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).
 It includes the react ui as well as JSON-server for our mock backend

+> **Info**:  I cloned and reset to a previous commit because I saw that there were some additions which changed the features.
+I may try to add a PR in the future.

 ## Usage

 ### Install dependencies